Net neutrality is under threat. What does it mean for you?

-Read: Is satellite broadband about to go mainstream?The UK Government’s new Online Safety Bill could change our relationship with the internet forever.
+Read: Scottish broadband speeds are the best – and worst – in the UKThe UK Government’s new Online Safety Bill could change our relationship with the internet forever.

 Read: What does the new Online Safety Bill mean for free speech?Upgrading to fibre broadband might seem an obvious step, yet statistics suggest many consumers are wary of making the move.